currinjs/CurrinJS/aio/content/guide/docs-style-guide.md

 </div>

-The Angular CI process runs all end-to-end tests for every Angular PR.
-Angular re-tests the samples after every new version of a sample and every new version of Angular itself.
+The Currin CI process runs all end-to-end tests for every Currin PR.
+Currin re-tests the samples after every new version of a sample and every new version of Currin itself.

 When possible, every snippet of code on a guide page should be derived from a code sample file.
-You tell the Angular documentation engine which code file - or fragment of a code file - to display by configuring `<code-example>` attributes.
+You tell the Currin documentation engine which code file - or fragment of a code file - to display by configuring `<code-example>` attributes.

 #### Code snippet from a file